 - Both higher and standard levels are marked out of seven, with the compulsory ‘core’ of an extended essay, theory of knowledge course and community service etc marked out of three – so the top score is 45, achieved by one per cent of pupils each year.

-- Was increasing rapidly in popularity, notably among academic state schools, though cuts to sixth form funding may reverse this.
+- Was increasing rapidly in popularity, notably among academic state schools, though cuts to sixth form funding are reversing this.

 - Rejected by some top schools because of the restrictions it places on choice of subjects.